-The idea for American Provenance came to Kyle when he was teaching middle school science.
+The idea for our local botanical company came to Kyle when he was teaching middle school science.
 We thought that since the kids are home, it would be fun to share one of our favorite at home experiments with you!
 (Kids, only do this under the supervision of an adult.)

 This experiment will teach your kids about acids and bases by using red cabbage juice.
 Red cabbage contains a special pigment called anthocyanin that changes color when it is mixed with an acid or a base.